zhilizheng/qsubshcom/README.md

 An easy job submitter for PBS Pro (IMB), Torque (Tinaroo, Flashlite), SGE (old QBI) and Slurm(new QBI); it works across all clusters based on these system, not for UQ only.

 qsubshcom will determine the cluster type automatically, and call the correct submit command.
-You don't have to rewrite the script again and for different cluster.
+You don't have to rewrite the script again and again for different clusters.

 Author: Zhili